 The key benefits of ETFs include:

-Costs – ETFs are typically cheaper to own than a mutual fund
+- Costs: ETFs are typically cheaper to own than a mutual fund with an equivalent exposure.

 How can I use ETFs?

 One of the reasons that ETFs have grown in popularity is their flexibility.
 Common uses for ETFs include:

 - Asset Allocation: Asset allocation can be difficult for individual investors to manage given the costs and assets required to achieve proper levels of diversification.
 ETFs provide investors with exposure to broad segments of the equity, fixed income, commodity, currency and REIT markets and cover a range of thematic, style and size spectrums, enabling investors to build customized investment portfolios in-line with their financial needs, risk tolerance, and preferences.
 Both institutional and individual investors use ETFs to conveniently, efficiently, and cost effectively allocate their assets.

 - Trading Tool: The intra-day trading offered by ETFs enables ETF users to gain short-term exposure to a wide variety of markets.
 Historically, investors have relied heavily on derivatives to achieve short-term exposure.
 However, for many investors, derivatives are not always a practical solution.
 The large denomination of most derivative contracts can create headwinds for investors, both institutional and private, from using them to gain market exposure.
 In this case and in those where derivative use may be restricted, ETFs are a practical alternative.

 - Cash Equitisation: Investors typically seek exposure to equity markets, but often need time to make research and decide on their investments.
 ETFs provide a “parking place" for cash that is designated for equity investment.
 Because ETFs are liquid, investors can participate in a market while deciding where to invest the funds for the longer-term, avoiding potential opportunity costs.